Jamiroquai88/VBDiarization/README.md

 `'--vad-dir'` - directory with lab files - Voice/Speech activity detection - format `speech_start speech_end`.

-`'--in-ivec-dir'` - input directory containing i-vectors (if they were previously saved).
+`'--in-emb-dir'` - input directory containing embeddings (if they were previously saved).

-`'--out-ivec-dir'` - output directory for storing i-vectors.
+`'--out-emb-dir'` - output directory for storing embeddings.

 `'--norm-list'` - input list with files for score normalization.
 When performing score normalization, it is necessary to use input ground truth `.rttm` files with unique speaker label.
 Speaker labels should not overlap, only in case, that there is same speaker in more audio files.
 All normalization utterances will be merged by speaker labels.